Beyond Exascale: Dataflow Domain Translation on a Cerebras Cluster

 \subsection{Dataflow Approach}

 There is inherent symmetry in the way that this method mimics the principle of locality in physics on computer hardware.
 Spatial architectures differ from Von Neumann architectures in the topology of the memory/processor system.
-In Von Neumann architectures, there is a vertical data flow between each processor and its various caches as well as main memory.
-Transmission between processors is typically done by shared memory access and the wire density limits to main memory create significant access limits.
-Further being tied to the same memory pool at all times with all processors limits the asynchronous capabilities of the processors.
-That is, they have to be working on the same time step (or agreed chunk of time) within the same execution pathway.
+In Von Neumann architectures, there is a memory hierarchy with transmission between processors typically done by shared memory access.
+The wire density significantly limits access rates to main memory.
+Further, being tied to the same memory pool at all times with all processors limits the asynchronous capabilities of the system.
+That is, processors have to be working on the same time step (or agreed chunk of time) within the same execution pathway.

 Spatial architectures offer a compelling alternative to traditional von Neumann-based processors for scientific workloads that exhibit high degrees of data parallelism and spatial locality.

-Spatial architectures are different.
-Main memory is distributed evenly with the processors and is at the nano scale.
+In spatial architectures main memory is distributed evenly with the processors and is at the nano scale.
 This allows memory bandwidth to be perfectly matched to processor speed.
 Processors are directly connected with a Network-on-Chip (NoC) router (also at nano scale) which allows data to be transmitted in parallel with low energy penalty in a very rapid, but reliable transmission.
 Thus the processor/memory topology is completely flat without memory hierarchy.
 Computation is explicitly mapped onto an array of processing elements (PEs).
 The distributed memory model removes synchronization bottlenecks related to memory accesses, which frequently limit performance in conventional HPC systems.
 By colocating data and computation, spatial architectures enable efficient use of memory bandwidth and energy, particularly for compute and memory intensive kernels commonly found in numerical simulation, finite-element methods, and stencil computations.